Cyber Monday Sale

 What’s your lil’ lima bean up to this week?
 Plus, why and how your boobs change during pregnancy.
 Fun times!

 Hey, good lookin'!
 Your little lima bean is about a centimeter long now and looking like a homo sapien if I do say so myself!
 Her eyes are in the appropriate place, and there’s an unmistakable nose in the works there.
 And yes, those are ears taking shape as well.

 And the tail—it’s almost gone!
 I don’t know why I root so hard in these early weeks for the tail to disappear.
 I just can’t help myself.

 You’ll see many changes in baby’s limbs as well.
 Elbows are forming, webbed fingers begin to appear, and the legs are lengthening and extending forward.

-We’re referring to your lima bean as a boy, but truly it’s too early to tell.
+We’re referring to your lima bean as a girl this week, but truly it’s too early to tell.
 Even though the gonads have officially become either ovaries or testes, they can't be identified on an ultrasound just yet.

 Can I just say that whoever named it “morning sickness” did a pretty half-hearted job?
 But then again, “morning, noon, and night sickness” just doesn’t have the same ring.